zaferfatihk/urlshortener/README.md

 This is a simple URL shortener service.

 ## Features
+- In memory account management with Spring Security
 - Shorten long URLs
 - Redirect to original URLs
+- Set and check expiry time for URLs
+    - Default expiry time for the URL is 60 seconds.
+- Validations

 ## Installation